mongodb/mongodbatlas-cloudformation-resources/examples/quickstart-mongodb-atlas-mean-stack-aws-fargate-integration/README.md

 ![simple-quickstart-arch](https://user-images.githubusercontent.com/5663078/229105149-59015114-1c14-44e3-ad5a-b48d9a487797.png)

 This Partner Solutions template provides the architecture necessary to scale a [MEAN](https://www.mongodb.com/mean-stack) (MongoDB, Express, Angular, Node.js) stack application using a combination of CloudFormation, MongoDB Atlas, and AWS Fargate.
-Specifically, the template leverages the MongoDB Atlas CFN resources to configure the MongoDB infrastructure and uses AWS CFN resources to set up an Application Load Balancer and a VPC.
+The template leverages the MongoDB Atlas CFN resources to configure the MongoDB infrastructure and AWS CFN resources to set up an Application Load Balancer and a VPC.
 Additionally, the template employs AWS Fargate to run your Docker image.